Delave-las-Kure/wireguard/README.md

    DOMAIN= # Server Domain
    TZ= # Server Timezone
 	```
-	Rest API will be available at wgrest.domain.
+	Rest API will be available at `wgrest.domain`.
 The address of the wireguard will be `wireguard.domain`.
 3. Fill `secrets/api-key` file.
 This key will be used as a bearer token for the rest api.
 4. Run docker containers:
     ```sh